hookdeck/index-all-the-things/tutorial/README.md

     )
 ```

-This code checks if there is an error in the payload.
+If there is an error in the payload.
 If an error is present, the status is set to `EMBEDDINGS_ERROR`; otherwise, it is set to `SEARCHABLE`.

-Next, extract the vector embedding from the payload and update the database with the embedding details and the new status:
+Next, the vector embedding is extracted from the payload and the database is updated with the embedding details and the new status:

 ```py
     embedding = payload["output"][0]["embedding"]